 Franzese publicly renounced organized crime, became a devoted Christian, created a foundation for helping youth, and became a motivational speaker.
 Franzese became also the author of several books:

+Nicolai Lilin, an extraordinary gentleman whose book Siberian Education inspired several aspects of the Mad Nick Society`s code of conduct.
 Nicolai Lilin is a Russian writer of Siberian origin.
 He was born and grew up in Transnistria, which declared its independence in 1990 but has never been recognized as a state.

 In 2004 he moved to Italy.